mateyo3/Psychic-Game/README.md

 Try to guess what letter Professor X is thinking.
 Type in a letter to see if you're correct.
 You have 9 chances!

 ## Psuedocode
-Embedded on comments that refer to conditions where the game needs to rechoose a random letter, but still keep the wins and loss count.
+Embedded are comments that refer to conditions where the game needs to rechoose a random letter, but still keep the wins and loss count.

 ## Getting Started
 Below are instructions on how to clone this repository.